Alliegaytor/discord-term/CONTRIBUTING.md

             });
         ```

-<sup>1.</sup> Provided that the entire codebase doesn't expload without it.
+<sup>1.</sup> Provided that the entire codebase doesn't explode without it.
 But then I think I'd rather have that happen than to see `as any` anywhere

 # LINTER